-- #Housings starts YtD 2024 were 14 804, down 8.8% compared to same period in 2023. #Housing starts were 22 778 in 2023, down by 23.4 % compared to 2022 and lowest since 2010 - Housing investments -21% for 2023 due to higher construction and material costs and lower housing starts.
-Statistics Norway expect a further reduction in housing investment of 16% in 2024. - Housing investment are expected to pick up in 2025
+- Housing investments -21% for 2023 due to higher construction and material costs and lower housing starts.
+Statistics Norway expect a further reduction in housing investments of 20% in 2024. - Housing investment are expected to pick up from 2. half of 2025